Koubek/nav-docker-examples/local_cside/README.md

 - `-e Auth=Windows` - Required in this example.
 Was described in the previous examples.

 - `-e username=Jakub` - Required in this example.
-Was described in the previous examples.
+Was described in the previous examples. **You have to change the value to match your user name.**

 - `-e password=$passplain` - Required in this example.
 Was described in the previous examples.